alexellis/helm3-expressjs-tutorial/README.md

 Up until recently Helm 2 also shipped with a server side component called `tiller`.
 Unfortunately `tiller` was insecure by default and left many clusters vulnerable to attack.
 Steps were published by the project maintainers to manually lock-down access, but it was too late and so there is now a mix of helm lovers and haters in the world.

-Helm 3 aims to consolidate developers by simply removing the `tiller` component all together.
+Helm 3 aims to consolidate developers by simply removing the `tiller` component.
 The logic that controlled updates and removal is now run at the client-side and only minimal state is retained with the cluster.
 In this guide we'll be using helm 3, but if you have to use helm 2 for some reason, then the steps will be largely the same.

 ## The guide